Skip to main content

 • Quiet operation (<35 dB for residential applications)

-PM bronze bearinxs solution:
+PM bronze bearings solution:

-• Self-lubricatinx for 50,000+ hours operation
+• Self-lubricating for 50,000+ hours operation

 • Eliminates external lubrication systems (cost, maintenance, contamination risks)